What causes Plantar heel pain / Plantar fasciitis?

 Typically a classical sign of ‘Plantar fasciitis’ or plantar heel pain are as follows

-- Gradual onset of pain
+- Gradual onset of pain that gets worse over weeks or months

 - Pain in the morning or after periods of rest